tomfried/aws-security-best-practices/README.md

 <details>
   <summary><i>(view Steps)</i></summary>
   <ol>
-  <li>1.
-When you launch the new EC2 instance, there will be an option there to assign it to a cert.
+  <li>When you launch the new EC2 instance, there will be an option there to assign it to a cert.
   <img alt="screenshot of the assigning key at launch" src="./images/8.Assigning-key-pair.png" width="100%"/></li>
   <li>Then when you launch it, will always shown "**Key pair assigned at launch**".
   <img alt="screenshot of the key assigned at launch" src="./images/9.Key-assigned-at-launch-showing-new-cert.png" width="100%"/></li>